What is the difference between Industry 4.0 and the Internet of Things (IoT)?

 In this way, our devices know where we are, what we are doing and what we will do next.
-To do this, an artificial intelligence evaluates, for example, text messages, calendar entries, locations, or even a person's repetitive behavior patterns, and uses this information to create a wide variety of predictive models that determine, by both relevance and probability, what our next move will be.
+To achieve this, artificial intelligence evaluates, for example, text messages, calendar entries, locations, or even a person's repetitive behaviour patterns, and uses this information to create a wide variety of predictive models that determine, by both relevance and probability, what our next move will be.

 This interplay of technologies leaves open almost endless possibilities that go far beyond making our daily lives easier.